What to Look for in Fire Risk Assessment Software (UK, 2026)

 If you're a fire risk assessor shopping for software right now, you've probably noticed that pricing is all over the place, half the tools hide behind demo walls, and it's surprisingly hard to get a straight answer about what you're actually paying for.

 Rather than naming names, this guide gives you a practical checklist for evaluating any fire risk assessment tool — including ours.
 Use it to compare options on merit and find what fits your workflow.
+If you want the wider regulatory frame that sits behind every feature below — which legislation, standards, and competence expectations your software needs to support — start with our overview of UK fire risk assessment guidelines.

 The Essential Feature Checklist